mattvenn/spi-reset-bug/README.md

 1. prove that only way read_count can change if with spi_mosi changing
 2. prove at reset counts go to 0

-k-induction succeeds with a depth of 40.
+k-induction succeeds with a depth of 40 (with a register length set to 1 byte).

 A cover statement is included that shows read_count changing.
 Solver manipulates MOSI and SS to reach cover.